AirLand Battle: AirLand Battle

 Prior to the 1970s the air forces had been seen primarily as for strategic bombing, delivery of tactical nuclear weapons, or for attacks on enemy air forces.
 Their counterpart to FM 100-5 listed only eight missions, only one of which required direct interaction with the Army forces in the field.

 During the Vietnam War much of the US air power had been directed against supply buildup and movement points; roads, bridges, supply depots and the like.
 Attacking these targets with conventional weapons was an expensive process, requiring considerable amounts of ordnance to be expended to guarantee a "hit".
 In the late 1960s and early 1970s the introduction of smart weapons allowed conventional forces to directly attack point targets like bridges and roads, dramatically improving the ability to interdict the enemy, while at the same time allowing the aircraft to operate from safer, higher altitudes.
 These had little real impact during Vietnam when they were still very new, but their potential was obvious.

 Starting in the early 1970s the Air Force took its first steps at looking at a conventional war in Europe.
-In late 1975, RAND Corporation completed a study that examined the merits of additional manned aircraft, remotely piloted vehicles, and stand-off munitions for improving air-ground capability in NATO.
+In late 1975, RAND Corporation completed a study that examined the merits of additional crewed aircraft, remotely piloted vehicles, and stand-off munitions for improving air-ground capability in NATO.
 A follow-up two-day workshop at RAND studied what vulnerabilities the Warsaw Pact might have to NATO airpower, which was followed by a series of additional studies that clearly demonstrated their reliance on the continued movement of supplies.
 Air planners were beginning to look for ways to best employ these new weapons at the same time Starry was working on the extended battlefield concepts.
 Simultaneously, the Undersecretary of Defense for Research and Engineering Bill Perry was interested in "stealth, precision and speed"; and one of their developments was the Lockheed F-117 Nighthawk, an airplane designed to evade detection by the Soviets and strike ground targets such as tanks, anti-aircraft radar systems and missile complexes.